SiniCode/keysmith/documentation/instructions.md

 To paste, copy the key to clipboard, click the text box, and press Ctrl + V.
 Either of the keys can be used for encryption as long as the other is used for decryption.
 * Encrypting the message with the public key ensures that you are the only person who can decrypt the message.
-* Encrypting the message with the private key works as a signature: if the recipient can decrypt the message with your public key, they know that the message must be from you and not anybody else.
+* Encrypting the message with the private key works as a signature: if the recipient can decrypt the message with your public key, they know that the message must be from you and not from anybody else.

 The encrypted message will appear in a third text box.
 You may copy it the same way as the keys.
+If you give an invalid key, error message will appear in the third box.

 ![](./images/encryption_view.png)

 ## Decryption View

 You can decrypt a message by pasting the ciphertext (the encrypted message) to the first text box and the decryption key to the other box.
 Then, click the `DECRYPT` button.
 The decrypted message should appear in a third text box.
-If nothing happens, make sure that you have used the correct decryption key.
+If you give an incorrect key, error message will appear in that box.

 ![](./images/decryption_view.png)